-Anyone can browse the Web, but usage rights come into play if you're looking for content that you can take and use above and beyond fair use.
-Site owners can use licenses to indicate if and how content on their sites can be reused.
+Usage rights help you find content that you can use above and beyond fair use.
+Site owners can use licenses to let you know if and how content on their sites can be reused.

-The usage rights filter on the Advanced Search and Advanced Image Search pages shows you pages that are either labeled with a Creative Commons license or labeled as being in the public domain.
-For images, the usage rights filter also shows you images lableled with the GNU Free Documentation license.
+The usage rights filter in Advanced Search shows you content that is either labeled with a Creative Commons or similar license, or is in the public domain.
+For images, the usage rights filter also shows you images labeled with the GNU Free Documentation license.

-If you find content with the wrong usage rights in the search results, let us know by reporting them in the help forum.
+If you find content with the wrong usage rights in the search results, let us know in the Google Search Forum.